Integrated Shape-Force Estimation for Continuum Robots: A Virtual-Work and Polynomial-Curvature Framework: Estimation framework formulation

 \subsection{Mapping Between Joint and Shape Spaces}

 Figure~\ref{fig:sch_kin} illustrates the inverse kinematics of \textit{joint-to-configuration} space for a continuum segment actuated by four pulling wires.
 We use $\mb{L} = \left[L_1, L_2, L_3, L_4\right]\T$ to represent the pulling wire lengths.
-The length of $i^{th}$ pulling wire $L_i$ can be derived using the position vector along its length, $\mb{r}_i(s)$.

-The position vector, $\mb{r}_i(s)$, can be expressed as the sum of two vectors: the central backbone position vector $\mb{p}(s)$ and a radial offset vector $\mb{v}_i(s)$, both of which are illustrated in Fig.~\ref{fig:sch_kin}.
+The length of $i^{th}$ pulling wire $L_i$ can be derived using the position vector along its length, $\mb{r}_i(s)$. \editcomment{ }{[R1-m6]} The position vector, $\mb{r}_i(s)$, can be expressed as the sum of two vectors: the central backbone position vector $\mb{p}(s)$ and a radial offset vector $\mb{v}_i(s)$, both of which are illustrated in Fig.~\ref{fig:sch_kin}.
 Therefore we have,